 Whether struggling to meet a tight deadline or dealing with difficult colleagues, there are many reasons why you may feel anxious at work.
 Considering that most of us spend the majority of our days working—whether remotely or in an office—being able to deal with anxiety at work is crucial to managing your mental health.
-Anxiety can not only affect your work performance, but also often has a negative impact on your daily life and your personal relationships.
+While a little bit of anxiety can be beneficial, chronic anxiety can not only affect your work performance, but also often has a negative impact on your daily life and your personal relationships.

 Being anxious at work is a pretty common phenomenon.
 The main issue is that it’s a hidden one.
 People won’t talk about it.
 When we’re at work, a place where we’re expected to perform at our best, it can be difficult to admit to such vulnerabilities.
 Indeed, a survey found that 38% of those with an anxiety disorder don’t tell their employers because they fear that “their boss would interpret it as lack of interest of unwillingness to do the activity.”

 Telling yourself to stop being anxious when you’re stressed is similar to telling yourself to fall asleep when you have insomnia—it simply doesn’t work.
 So what does?

 5 ways to deal with anxiety at work